 What is Qatar’s relationship with other Gulf countries?

 Qatar has longstanding border disputes with Saudi Arabia and Bahrain.
-Both countries, along the UAE, withdrew their ambassadors from Qatar in 2014 on the grounds that the emirate was interfering in their internal affairs.
+Both countries, along with the UAE, withdrew their ambassadors from Qatar in 2014 on the grounds that the emirate was interfering in their internal affairs.

 Enriched by oil and gas sales, Qatar has carved out a role in regional and global affairs that at times has been at odds with Riyadh’s determination to retain a pre-eminent position.